Kidney disease or kidney damage that occurs in people with diabetes is called diabetic nephropathy. This condition is a complication of diabetes.

-Your doctor will also check your kidneys with the following blood tests every year:
+If you have diabetes, your health care provider will also check your kidneys by using the following blood tests every year:

 When kidney damage is caught in its early stages, it can be slowed with treatment.
 Once larger amounts of protein appear in the urine, kidney damage will slowly get worse.

 Follow your health care provider's advice to keep your condition from getting worse.

 Keeping your blood pressure under control (below 130/80) is one of the best ways to slow kidney damage.

 - Your doctor may prescribe medicines to lower your blood pressure and protect your kidneys from more damage.

 - Taking these medicines, even when your blood pressure is in a healthy range, helps slow kidney damage.

 You can also slow kidney damage by controlling your blood sugar level, which you can do by:

 - Eating healthy foods

 - Taking medicine or insulin as instructed by your health care provider